Washington Bank & Trust Company (Indianapolis, IN)

 Cause Details

-Directors voted to go into voluntary liquidation and asked the state banking department to take charge after the heavy withdrawals.
+Directors voted to go into voluntary liquidation and asked state banking department to take charge following heavy withdrawals.

 Newspaper Excerpt

-closed the institution today and placed its affairs in the hands of the state banking department
+closed the institution's doors this morning and voluntarily placed its affairs in the hands of Luther F. Symons, state bank commissioner.

 Source